TheOddler/aplai/report/report.md

 ## Jess

 Jess is a rule engine for the Java platform.
-It has a GUI based on the open-source Eclipse IDE, which -in combination with friendly user-friendly error messages, should make the development easier.
+It has a GUI based on the open-source Eclipse IDE, which -in combination with user-friendly error messages, should make the development easier.
 It is free for academic use, but a license is needed for commercial use.
 And it uses its own declarative XML language (JessML) which offers a lot of the Java perks, such as regular expressions and Java object manipulation.

-However, the minor amount of available documentation, the trouble to get a working installation, the fact that it had not yet been introduced to us at the time of coding and the fact that it uses yet another language (JessML) instead of the already known Prolog syntax made Jess a less practical choice.
+However, we found less available documentation and had more trouble to get a working installation.
 Besides these practicalities, we found that both Jess and CHR are good for expressing rules, but have a lesser support for search compared to _ECLiPSe_.
-We found that this is even worse for Jess, where delegating to host language (Java) is a common implementation.
+And this seems to be even worse for Jess, where delegating to the host language (Java) is a common implementation.

 ## Which did we choose?